 - A knocked-out tooth begins dying within 15 minutes.
 If you put it in milk or hold it in your mouth, it will survive longer—see a dentist ASAP!

-- Studies in the U.S. and Japan have discovered that black or green tea has antibacterial powers, which prevent cavities and gum disease.
+- Studies in the U.S. and Japan have shown that black or green tea has antibacterial properties that help prevent cavities and gum disease.

 - One out of every 2,000 babies is born with a tooth.